crispinalan/talkcalendar/README.md

 ![](calendar-options.png)

+You can show public holidays on the calendar and event end-times in the list view.
+You can change the colours and borders of the current day (today), event days and public holidays.
+Days with high priority events can have a separate colour.

 ### Talk Options

 * Use the Talk Options dialog in the hamburger menu to change talk options

 ![](talk-options.png)

-Adjust the talk speaking rate to alter the delivery of the speech.
+Adjust the talk speaking rate to alter the delivery of the speech for best results.

 ### Talk